A Categorical Semantics for Linear Logical Frameworks: Conclusions and Future Work

 \section{Conclusions and Future Work}

-We hope to have convinced the reader that linear dependent types fit very naturally in the landscape of existing type theories and that they admit a well-behaved semantic theory.
+We hope to have convinced the reader that linear dependent types fit naturally into the landscape of existing type theories and that they admit a well-behaved semantic theory.

 We have presented a system, ILDTT, that, on a syntactic level, is a natural blend between (intuitionistic) dependent type theory (DTT) and dual intuitionistic linear logic (DILL).
-On a semantic level, if one starts with the right notion of model for dependent types, the linear generalisation is obtained through the usual philosophy of passing from Cartesian to symmetric monoidal structures.
+On a semantic level, if one starts with the right notion of model for dependent types, the linear generalisation is obtained by the usual passage from Cartesian to symmetric monoidal structures.
 The resulting notion of a model forms a natural blend between comprehension categories, modelling DTT, and linear-non-linear models of DILL.

-It is very pleasing to see that all the syntactically natural rules for type formers are equivalent to their semantic counterparts that would be expected based on the traditions of categorical logic of dependent types and linear types.
+It is notable that all the syntactically natural rules for type formers are equivalent to the semantic counterparts one would expect from the traditions of categorical logic for dependent and linear types.
 In particular, from the point of view of logic, it is interesting to see that the categorical semantics seems to have a preference for multiplicative quantifiers.

 Finally, we have shown that, as in the intuitionistic case, we can represent infinitary (additive) disjunctions and conjunctions in linear type theory, through cofree $\Sigma$- and $\Pi$-types, indexed over $\mathrm{Set}$.
-In particular, this construction exhibits a family of non-trivial truly linear models of dependent types.
+In particular, this construction exhibits a family of non-trivial, truly linear models of dependent types.
 Moreover, it shows that ILDTT properly extends both DILL and DTT.

-Despite what might be expected from this paper, much of this work has been very semantically motivated, by specific models.
+Despite what might be expected from this paper, much of this work has been strongly motivated by specific semantic models.
 In joint work with Samson Abramsky, a model of linear dependent types with comprehension has been constructed in a category of coherence spaces.
 Apart from the usual type constructors from linear logic, it also supports $\Sigma$-, $\Pi$-, and $\mathrm{Id}$-types.
 A detailed account of this model will be made available soon.

-In addition to providing a first non-trivial model of such a type system that goes properly beyond DILL and DTT and is semantically motivated, this work served as a stepping stone for a model in a category of games, which we developed together with Radha Jagadeesan and Samson Abramsky.
-This, in particular, provides a game semantics for dependent type theory.
+Besides providing a first non-trivial, semantically motivated model of such a type system that goes properly beyond DILL and DTT, this work served as a stepping stone for a model in a category of games, developed together with Radha Jagadeesan and Samson Abramsky.
+In particular, this provides a game semantics for dependent type theory.